system-zero/system-zero/src/data/semantics/Language.md

   # Prefix and postfix [in|de]crement operators ++, --:
   # Those should have the same semantics with C.
+  # For arrays of Integer and Number types, and only for the postfix
+  # operators, they [in|de]crement all the members of the array.

   # Lexical Scope and visibility order